-- 1 Amended as of June 25, 2020. - 2 PIMCO Investments LLC ("PI") serves as the Portfolios' distributor and does not provide brokerage services or any financial advice to investors in the Portfolios solely because it distributes the Portfolios.
+&lt;sup>1 Amended as of June 25, 2020.

+&lt;sup>2 PIMCO Investments LLC ("PI") serves as the Trust's distributor and does not provide brokerage services or any financial advice to investors in the Trust solely because it distributes the Trust.
 This Privacy Policy applies to the activities of PI to the extent that PI regularly effects or engages in transactions with or for a shareholder of a series of a Trust who is the record owner of such shares.
-For purposes of this Privacy Policy, references to "the Portfolios" shall include PI when acting in this capacity. - 3 When distributing this Policy, a Portfolio may combine the distribution with any similar distribution of its investment adviser's privacy policy.
-The distributed, combined, policy may be written in the first person (i.e. by using "we" instead of "the Portfolios").
+For purposes of this Privacy Policy, references to "the Trust" shall include PI when acting in this capacity.